-- Health care facilities: notifiable to local health jurisdiction within 24 hours.
+- Health care providers and Health care facilities: notifiable to local health jurisdiction within 24 hours.

-- Laboratories: notifiable to local health jurisdiction within 24 hours; specimen submission is required – culture (2 business days).
+- Laboratories: notifiable to local health jurisdiction within 24 hours; submission required – isolate or if no isolate specimen associated with positive result, within 2 business days.
+Specimen submission is required – isolate (2 business days).

 - Local health jurisdiction: notifiable to the Washington State Department of Health (DOH) Communicable Disease Epidemiology (CDE) within 7 days of case investigation completion or summary information required within 21 days.